Bouille-L/Deployment-_and-_Orchestration/README.md

 ### Configuring Frontend-Backend Communication(in case local developement)

-Frontend URL Configuration: Set the your backend URL in your frontend component(ChartTQQQ, ChartQQQ, ChartSQQQ and Contactus, News)
+Frontend URL Configuration: Set your backend URL in the frontend component(ChartTQQQ, ChartQQQ, ChartSQQQ and Contactus, News)

 CORS Configuration: Ensure the backend is configured to accept requests from your frontend's local address(by adding the frontend's local URL to CORS_ALLOWED_ORIGINS in settings.py)